 *I recently learned from my friends at The Weekly Service (through local historian Jim Powell) that we're currently in the indigenous season of Wintooth Wootanbaj-Jumbunna.
 Wintooth literally means coming to life, and this season is concerned with women's business and regeneration.

-If you like this blog post, you may also enjoy my new book The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.
-Signed copies are now available.
+If you like this blog post, you may also enjoy my book The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.